 Update of Construction Methodologies after a design review meeting

 The metadata “Approval status” and “Status” shall be assigned to “Submitted” and “S5” when the deliverables are copied to the PUBLISH folder.
 The final deliverables with S5 status shall be submitted to the Project Manager with Contractor Submission Form (CSF).
-The BIM manager shall upload the reviewed and approved deliverables with the related correspondents to the APPROVED folder.
+The BIM Team Leader shall upload the reviewed and approved deliverables with the related correspondents to the APPROVED folder.
 The metadata “Approval status” and “Status” shall be assigned to “Approved” and “S6” when the deliverables are copied to the APPROVED folder.

-The WIP PIM, monthly reports, TQ reports and (Bi-monthly) QC reports shall be uploaded to the SHARED folder at the first week of the month after audited by the BIM manager.
+The WIP PIM, monthly reports, TQ reports and (Bi-monthly) QC reports shall be uploaded to the SHARED folder at the first week of the month after audited by the BIM Team Leader.
 These monthly submissions shall be submitted to the Project Manager using the Monthly submission workflow and copied to the PUBLISH folder for record.
 The metadata “Approval status” and “Status” shall be assigned to “Submitted” and “S5” when the deliverables are copied to the PUBLISH folder.

 The final monthly submissions with S5 status shall be submitted to the Project Manager with Contractor Submission Form (CSF) 3 days after the monthly deliverables and copied to the PUBLISH folder.
-The BIM manager shall upload the reviewed and approved deliverables with the related correspondents to the APPROVED folder.
+The BIM Team Leader shall upload the reviewed and approved deliverables with the related correspondents to the APPROVED folder.
 The metadata “Approval status” and “Status” shall be assigned to “Approved” and “S6” when the deliverables are copied to the APPROVED folder.

-The BIM manager shall create copies of project significant interim deliverables and all approved deliverables into the archive folder for future reference monthly or before the publishing of new approved information.
+The BIM Team Leader shall create copies of project significant interim deliverables and all approved deliverables into the archive folder for future reference monthly or before the publishing of new approved information.

 Workflow and Process

-2 types of design review and approval process, known as Monthly Submission and Interim deliverable review shall be setup on the CDE platform.
+2 types of design review and approval process, known as Monthly Submission and Interim deliverable review shall be setup on the BIM CDCP platform.

 The Monthly submission workflow will be used for the monthly submission of the WIP PIM models, monthly reports and audit reports to the project manager.
 The one-step workflow diagram is shown below: